-However many smokers continue to smoke despite a strong regret that they ever started2 and numerous attempts to quit.3 Smoking rates continue to be unacceptably high, particularly among Aboriginal and Torres Strait Islander people, of whom about 45% smoked daily in 2008.4 (Refer to Chapter 8, Section 8.3.)
-Smoking rates among those with mental health problems and those in prison are also substantially higher than those in the general population.
-(See Chapter 1, Section 1.10.)
+Australia has had significant successes in reducing the prevalence of and harm from tobacco use.
+Far fewer Australians are smoking and being exposed to secondhand smoke as a result of comprehensive public health approaches.
+The daily smoking rate has almost halved since 1991, from 24.3% in 1991 down to 12.8% in 2013.1 However, many people continue to smoke despite a strong regret that they ever started2 and numerous attempts to quit.3 Smoking rates continue to be unacceptably high, particularly among Aboriginal and Torres Strait Islander people; 42% were daily smokers in 2012–13.4 (Refer to Chapter 8, Section 8.3) Smoking rates among those with mental health problems and those in prison are also substantially higher than those in the general population.
+(See Section 9A.3 and Chapter 1, Section 1.10)

 Several other international and national documents are relevant to national policy related to smoking cessation.
 They include strategies to encourage and assist tobacco cessation as a key component of tobacco control.